 Resource State Description Possible Actions Alert Either the Start, Failover, or Failback mode for the resource has been set to Manual.
 The resource is waiting to start, fail over, or fail back on the specified server.
-Click the Alert status indicator and depending on the resource state, you will be prompted to Start, Failover, or Failback the resource.
+Click the Alert status indicator.
+Depending on the resource state, you will be prompted to start, fail over, or fail back the resource.
 Comatose The resource is not running properly and requires administrator intervention.
 Click the Comatose status indicator and offline the resource.
-Once resource problems have been resolved, the resource can be put back online (returned to the running state).
-Loading The resource is in the process of loading on a server.
+After resource problems have been resolved, the resource can be put back online (returned to the running state).

+Resource State Description Possible Actions Loading The resource is in the process of loading on a server.
 None.
-NDS_Sync The properties of the resource have changed and the changes are still being synchronized in eDirectory.
+NDS_Sync The properties of the resource have changed and the changes are still being synchronized in eDirectory [TM] .
 None.
 Offline Offline status indicates the resource is shut down or is in a dormant or inactive state.
-Click the Offline status indicator and if desired, click the online button to load the resource on the best node possible, given the current state of the cluster and the resource's preferred nodes list.
+Click the Offline status indicator and, if desired, click the Online button to load the resource on the best node possible, given the current state of the cluster and the resource's preferred nodes list.
 Quorum Wait The resource is waiting for quorum to be established so it can begin loading.
 None.

-Resource State Description Possible Actions Running The resource is in a normal running state.
-Click the Running status indicator and choose to either migrate the resource to a different server in your cluster, or unload (offline) the resource.
-Unassigned There isn't an assigned node up that the resource can be loaded on.
-Click the Unassigned status indicator and if desired, Offline the resource.
+Running The resource is in a normal running state.
+Click the Running status indicator and choose to either migrate the resource to a different server in your cluster or unload (offline) the resource.
+Unassigned There isn't an assigned node available that the resource can be loaded on.
+Click the Unassigned status indicator and, if desired, offline the resource.
 Offlining the resource will prevent it from running on any of its preferred nodes should any of them join the cluster.
 Unloading The resource is in the process of unloading from the server it was running on.
 None.